fabricjs/fabricjs.github.io/src/content/docs/docs/Old docs/control-api.md

 #### visible and getVisibility

-Before FabricJS 4.0 controls could be set as non visible, to be ignored.
+Before Fabric.js 4.0 controls could be set as non visible, to be ignored.
 Now controls can either exist, non exist, but also be temporary invsisible depending on object status.

 The default `getVisibility` function of the control will either return the standard object `_controlsVisibility` property that has been mantained for compatibility reason, or in case that is not set will return the control `.visible` value.